CyberionWRO2026/Cyberion/README.md

 Together, we do not just build robots — we engineer solutions.
 Every decision we make is driven by data, testing, and a shared obsession with pushing our vehicle's performance to its absolute limit.

+## Executive Summary

+Cyberion is an autonomous vehicle built for the WRO Future Engineers 2026 competition.
+The vehicle features a rear-wheel-drive drivetrain powered by a JSUMO Titan 12V DC motor and an Ackermann steering mechanism actuated by an MG996R servo.
+The complete mechanical system was designed in SolidWorks and validated in Gazebo before any part was manufactured.
+Custom structural components are FDM-printed PETG, and the full software stack runs on a Raspberry Pi 5 communicating with an ESP32 for real-time motor and sensor control.

+## Design Methodology

+Requirements
+    ↓
+Concept Design (SolidWorks sketches + Gazebo kinematics check)
+    ↓
+Detailed Design (full SolidWorks assembly)
+    ↓
+Simulation Validation (URDF in Gazebo — steering geometry, CoG, clearances)
+    ↓
+Manufacturing (FDM 3D printing)
+    ↓
+Integration & Unit Testing
+    ↓
+System Testing (full laps, obstacle runs, parking)
+    ↓
+Performance Tuning

 ## ⚡️ Electronic Systems